-The Commission hereby adopts the following conservation measure in accordance with Conservation Measure 7/V:
+The Commission hereby adopts the following conservation measure in accordance with Conservation Measure 31-01:

-- 1. For the purposes of this conservation measure the fishing season for Electrona carlsbergi is defined as the period from 1 December 2001 to 30 November 2002. - 2.
-The total catch of Electrona carlsbergi in the 2001/02 season shall be limited to 109 000 tonnes in Statistical Subarea 48.3. - 3.
-In addition, the total catch of Electrona carlsbergi in the 2001/02 season shall be limited to 14 500 tonnes in the Shag Rocks region, defined as the area bounded by 52°30'S, 40°W; 52°30'S, 44°W; 54°30'S, 40°W and 54°30'S, 44°W. - 4.
-In the event that the catch of Electrona carlsbergi is expected to exceed 20 000 tonnes in the 2001/02 season, a survey of stock biomass and age structure shall be conducted during that season by the principal fishing nations involved.
-A full report of this survey including data on stock biomass (specifically including area surveyed, survey design and density estimates), age structure and the biological characteristics of the by-catch shall be made available in advance for discussion at the meeting of the Working Group on Fish Stock Assessment in 2002. - 5.
-The directed fishery for Electrona carlsbergi in Statistical Subarea 48.3 shall close if the by-catch of any of the species named in Conservation Measure 95/XIV reaches its by-catch limit or if the total catch of Electrona carlsbergi reaches 109 000 tonnes, whichever is sooner. - 6.
-The directed fishery for Electrona carlsbergi in the Shag Rocks region shall close if the by-catch of any of the species named in Conservation Measure 95/XIV reaches its by-catch limit or if the total catch of Electrona carlsbergi reaches 14 500 tonnes, whichever is sooner.
+- 1. The total catch of Electrona carlsbergi in the 2002/03 season shall be limited to 109 000 tonnes in Statistical Subarea 48.3. - 2.
+In addition, the total catch of Electrona carlsbergi in the 2002/03 season shall be limited to 14 500 tonnes in the Shag Rocks region, defined as the area bounded by 52°30'S, 40°W; 52°30'S, 44°W; 54°30'S, 40°W and 54°30'S, 44°W.

+3. For the purposes of this conservation measure the fishing season for Electrona carlsbergi is defined as the period from 1 December 2002 to 30 November 2003.

+4. The directed fishery for Electrona carlsbergi in Statistical Subarea 48.3 shall close if the by-catch of any of the species named in Conservation Measure 33-01 reaches its by-catch limit or if the total catch of Electrona carlsbergi reaches 109 000 tonnes, whichever is sooner.

+The directed fishery for Electrona carlsbergi in the Shag Rocks region shall close if the by-catch of any of the species named in Conservation Measure 33-01 reaches its by-catch limit or if the total catch of Electrona carlsbergi reaches 14 500 tonnes, whichever is sooner.

-- 7. If, in the course of the directed fishery for Electrona carlsbergi, the by-catch in any one haul of any species other than the target species - is greater than 100 kg and exceeds 5% of the total catch of all fish by weight, or - is equal to or greater than 2 tonnes, then the fishing vessel shall move to another fishing location at least 5 n miles distant1.
+If, in the course of the directed fishery for Electrona carlsbergi, the by-catch in any one haul of any species other than the target species the fishing vessel shall move to another fishing location at least 5 n miles distant1.
 The fishing vessel shall not return to any point within 5 n miles of the location where the by-catch of species, other than the target species, exceeded 5%, for a period of at least five days2.
 The location where the by-catch exceeded 5% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.